-Staying on the Sidelines of Corporate Governance Reforms (2)
+Staying on the Sidelines in Corporate Governance Reforms (2)

-- We examine all comment letters submitted on 80 SEC proposed rule changes regarding corporate governance during 1995-2018: - With over 20% of corporate equities, one could expect the Big Three to state regularly whether the proposed rule is (i) desirable, (ii) undesirable, or (iii) not practically important and worthy of SEC attention. - However, each of the Big Three submitted comments regarding 10% (or less) of (i) the set of all proposed rules , as well as (ii) the set of proposals getting most attention. - We also examine the dockets of ten cases of precedential litigation that attracted many amicus "friend-of-the-court" briefs.
-We find that none of the Big Three filed a single amicus curiae brief.
+- We examine all comment letters submitted on all 80 SEC proposed rule changes regarding corporate governance during 1998-2017. - With over 20% of corporate equities, one could expect the Big Three to state regularly whether the proposed rule is (i) desirable, (ii) undesirable, or (iii) not practically important and worthy of SEC attention. - However, the Big Three submitted comments regarding less than 10% of (i) the set of all proposed rules, as well as (ii) the set of proposals getting most attention.